jeremiedb/gan_example/README.md

 > Demo on how to build and train DCGAN model with MXNet and its R frontend.

-The demo involves running the two following scripts:
+The demo is made of the two following scripts:

--   `DCGAN_mnist_setup`
--   `DCGAN_train`
+-   `DCGAN_mnist_setup.R`: Prepare data and define model structure
+-   `DCGAN_train.R`: Execute the training

 It also requires to have MNIST dataset (available through [Kaggle](https://www.kaggle.com/c/digit-recognizer/data)) in `/data/` folder.

 ------------------------------------------------------------------------

-A Generative Adversial Model trains simultaneously two models: a generator that learns to output fake samples from an unknown distribution and another that learn that distinguish fake from real samples.
+A Generative Adversial Model trains simultaneously two models: a generator that learns to output fake samples from an unknown distribution and a discriminator that learns to distinguish fake from real samples.

+In the conditinal variation of the GAN, the generator is instructed to generate a real sample having specific characteristics rather than a generic sample.
+Such condition could be the label associated with an image or a more detailed tag as shown in the example below:

 ![](www/dcgan_network.jpg)